-- e.
-Owners are encouraged to request a courtesy review with the ARC prior to the start of such projects. - f.
-The courtesy review provides an opportunity for all parties to discuss the project and to understand Owner objectives and ARC compliance guidelines. - g.
+- a.
+Owners are encouraged to request a courtesy review with the ARC prior to the start of such projects. - b.
+The courtesy review provides an opportunity for all parties to discuss the project and to understand Owner objectives and ARC compliance guidelines. - c.
 Owners are encouraged to use the services of a licensed architect.